‘Come home and be billionaires’ FG tells Diaspora Nigerians - Nigeria Today

 “We are working on a cure for epilepsy; there is a drug that one of our agencies is working on, it is being tested now.

-“And we know that epilepsy is a disease that is worldwide and this agency will not on its own commercialise this dru.
+“And we know that epilepsy is a disease that is worldwide and this agency will not on its own commercialise this drug.

 “For NAFDAC to give its approval, there are so many stages of trials and tests that the drug has to pass through.